Ray Stark: Personal life

 Soon after relocating to Los Angeles from New York City, Ray met his future wife, Frances Brice, at a party.
 She mentioned that her mother was “Baby Snooks,” the comedic actress Fanny Brice, and her father was Nicky Arnstein.
 Although Stark failed to remember who the actress was, he soon fell in love with Fran, saying she was the most charming girl he'd ever met.
 Following a brief courtship, they were married on September 26, 1940.
-The couple had two children, Peter, and Wendy Stark Morrissey.
+The couple had two children, Peter and Wendy.
 Peter Stark (1944–1970) died by suicide in New York City.
 Ray Stark died of heart failure in his Los Angeles home on January 17, 2004, aged 88.

 Despite a busy schedule throughout his career, Ray made time for his interest in horses.
 Ray and his wife Frances owned Rancho Corral de Quati, a 300-acre (1.2 km²) ranch in Los Olivos, California and were breeders of Thoroughbred racehorses.
 A passionate horse lover, Stark was twice named California Thoroughbred Breeder of the Year.

 Stark was an art collector.
 He amassed a broad collection of outdoor sculptures by artist and close friend Henry Moore, and he owned pieces by Monet, Picasso, and Kandinsky.
 Stark's outdoor sculpture collection was bequeathed to the Getty Museum, where it is on display.
 The Fran and Ray Stark Sculpture Garden opened in 2007 and accounts for approximately 75% of the sculptures in the museum's collection.